debacoding/debacoding/README.md

 |     |     |___ Functions
 |     |     |___ Structs and Enums
 ```
+## Personal Imp.
+Points:
-Include this line in main() for fast I/O operations:
+0. Include this line in main() for fast I/O operations:
 ```cpp
 std::ios_base::sync_with_stdio(false);
 ```
-## Personal Imp.
-Points:
 1. after sorting an array elements, first element becomes smallest and last becomes largest
 2. for rotation of an array by D elements :
 ```cpp